We believe that health information is a universal right and that every person is entitled to accurate, accessible and usable medical information.

 - Program app available on Google Play & Apple App Store

 - Links to product savings coupons and free trial offers

 Patients often fail to reach clinical goals because they do not take medications as directed.
-We remain committed to the issue of medication adherence and to helping patients and customers with adherence-related programming and solutions that are scientifically based.
+We remain committed to the issue of medication adherence and to helping patients with adherence-related programming and solutions that are scientifically based.

 The foundation of our adherence program is the Adherence Estimator®.
-The Adherence Estimator is a validated, patient-based resource that gauges the likelihood of a patient adhering to a newly prescribed oral medication for certain chronic conditions.
+The Adherence Estimator is a validated, patient-based resource that gauges the likelihood of a patient adhering to a newly prescribed oral medication for certain chronic asymptomatic conditions.
 The Adherence Estimator asks questions about three key areas of patient perception that affect adherence:

 - Concerns about prescription medication

 - Commitment to a prescription medication

 - Financial burden from the cost of a prescription medication

 After respondents answer the questions, the resource provides information to enable the patient and health care provider an opportunity to discuss any concerns that the patient may have.
 In addition to our outcomes research studies, we continue to explore behavioral and motivational factors that contribute to non-adherence.
 With this new information, we will build tools and resources that will allow for a deeper conversation between patients and their health care professionals on behavior change to improve medication adherence.
 And to facilitate the conversation, we are exploring technology to get our adherence tools and resources the ability to integrate into workflow within electronic health records.

 SPARTA is an adherence platform that supports patients on any of our company’s therapies to improve adherence to these medications and provides access to various tools and resources to assist in the management of conditions.